 If a set of belts is perfectly matched, all belts will have the same amount of sag.
-However, perfec-
+However, perfection is a rare thing and there will usually exist some difference in sag from belt to belt.
+It is more important to look at the tight Inspect sheaves often

 Keep all sheave grooves smooth and uniform.
 Burrs and rough spots along the sheave rim can damage belts.
-Dust, oil and other foreign matter can lead to pitting and rust and should be avoided as much as possible.
+Dust,oil and other foreign matter can lead to pitting and rust and should be avoided as much as possible.
 If sheave sidewalls are permitted to "dish out," as shown in the picture on page 2, the bottom "shoulder" ruins belts quickly by chewing off their bottom corners.
 Also, the belt's wedging action is reduced and it loses its gripping power.